besmets/RSE_course/README.md

 In order to allow the students to cite the documentation provided during this course, each version of the repository will be archived on Zenodo around May, and will come with a DOI (once archived).
 The reference to cite is provided here below:

+#### Citation for v.1.2 (2026), from May 2026:
+Smets, B. (2026).
+RSE Repository: Information and scripts for the practical exercises of the course "Remote Sensing of the Environment" of the Vrije Universiteit Brussel (VUB).
+Version 1.2., https://github.com/besmets/RSE_course/.
+(Last visited: DD/MM/YYY).
 #### Citation for v.1.1 (2025):
 Smets, B. (2025).
 RSE Repository: Information and scripts for the practical exercises of the course "Remote Sensing of the Environment" of the Vrije Universiteit Brussel (VUB).
 Version 1.1., https://github.com/besmets/RSE_course/.
 (Last visited: DD/MM/YYY).